A Beautiful Smile is Within Reach

 Implants are not removable, nor do they require special treatment after the healing process is complete.
 Dental implants are the most secure option for tooth replacement on the market today.
 Many patients prefer it due to the permanence and natural appearance.

 What Happens During the Procedure?

-Getting dental implants in Pinecrest isn’t a simple process.
+Getting dental implants isn’t a simple process.
 Often, it is a several-month treatment plan that results in replacement teeth that need little to no further upkeep from the surgeon.
 However, to achieve such a permanent solution means that there is a fairly involved process.

 Dental implants consist of a few different parts — a post made out of a durable material like titanium, an abutment, or piece that attaches the false tooth to the post, and the crown, or cap.

 First is the preparation for the procedure.
 Your dentist will carefully clean the teeth and take comprehensive x-rays to examine the state of the teeth and bone.
 Next, they remove any of the decayed teeth if they are still there.

 During an outpatient surgery procedure, the gums are opened, and a post is placed post either next to the bone or into the jawbone.

 Though it sounds a little scary, it is a procedure that can be done right in your dentist’s office.
 You and your doctor can decide together what level of anesthesia is right for you.

 After the procedure is finished, the new post needs a few months to heal and bond with the bone of your jaw to become a solid foundation for the crown to be attached.

 Once your doctor determines the surgical site has healed, then the abutment can be attached to the post.
 Sometimes this is another surgery, but the healing process is much shorter — only a couple of weeks.